Time blocking: what it is, how it works and how to use it

 • Step 2: Prioritize your tasks.
 Not all tasks require the same attention.
 Some are more important or urgent than others.
 Identify which tasks are critical and which are less so — and plan your time accordingly.

 • Step 3: Estimate how much time each task will take.
-This is a crucial step and one where people often run into the ‘planning fallacy, which is the tendency to underestimate how long a task will take.
-Find out more about the planning fallacy here.
+This is a crucial step and one where people often run into the 'planning fallacy' — the tendency to underestimate how long a task will take.

 • Step 4: Block out the time in your calendar.
 Simply add the tasks you want to work on and create a block of time on your calendar to do them.
 Making your calendar public to your company allows everyone to see when you're busy.
 This helps them to plan meetings and make requests in a way that is considerate of your schedule.